President – Jenny Steinitz

 Aside from her academics, Isabella is a chorister for her college choir, and enjoys discovering all the fabulous types of chocolate and tea in their respective societies.

 Ideas Curator – Jayson Probin

-My name is Jayson Probin, I am a first year Economics student at Girton College.
+My name is Jayson Probin, I am a second year Economics student at Girton College.
 My main economic interests are policy at the zero lower bound, financial regulation and the recent ‘secular stagnation’ hypothesis.
 I am also interested in politics particularly constitutional issues and electoral reform.